GuanQunMu/guanqunmu.github.io/index.md

   </tr>
 </table>

-(a) Interacting with the 729 nm wave length laser, the Ca + ion oscillate between the ground state and the D5/2 state. (b) Structure of our control system for ion traps based on artiq. (c) A preview of the dashboard and customized GUI shown on the PC.
+<small>(a) Interacting with the 729 nm wave length laser, the Ca + ion oscillate between the ground state and the D5/2 state. (b) Structure of our control system for ion traps based on artiq. (c) A preview of the dashboard and customized GUI shown on the PC. </small>

 Click here to see the github page of our contorl system and use it: [https://github.com/GuanQunMu/IonTrap-WIPM](https://github.com/GuanQunMu/IonTrap-WIPM)